chrix95/angularjs_with_php/README.md

-# angularjs_with_php
+# github_api_angularjs
-A tutorial on sending Ajax request to PHP server script using Angular JS
+A tutorial on consuming GitHub API using Angular JS